-All families will receive information about the preschool and childcare programs before school begins.
-Included with the information packet will be a variety of forms to complete and return before school begins.
+All families will receive information about the preschool program before school begins via brightwheel, our communication app for teachers and families.
+Included with the information will be a variety of forms to complete and return before school begins.
 All personal family and child information is kept confidential in a lockable file.
-Information will only be shared with the family of the child, designated Weinstein JCC staff, and representatives from Virginia Department of Social Services (VDSS).
+Information will only be shared with the family of the child, designated Weinstein JCC staff, and representatives from Virginia Department of Education (VDOE).